Convolution trick for TDDFT response

 fig.tight_layout()

-We obtain projected hot-carrier distributions just like in Observables, with the only difference that we use our ConvolutionDensityMatricesFromWaveFunctions with the appropriate parameters instead of TimeDensityMatricesFromWaveFunctions to perform the convolution.
+We obtain projected hot-carrier distributions just like in Observables, with the only difference that we provide a the perturbation parameter to our ResponseFromWaveFunctions and a list of pulses to the calculator.
 Again, the agreement is good!

 [7]: